x00tex/hackTheBox/Boxes/linux/Retired/delivery/README.md

   ![](screenshots/msg-from-ippsec.png)

-* first message contains some creds `maildeliverer:Youve_G0t_Mail!` of the server and using ssh i can able to get user flag directly without any explotation.
+* first message contains some creds `maildeliverer:Youve_G0t_Mail!` of the server and using ssh i can able to get user flag directly without any exploitation.

-*these creds also work in admin panel login `http://helpdesk.delivery.htb/scp/login.php` and initially i spend lot of time on admin panel for vulnerability but found nothing and then i tried to ssh in and it works so lesson here is that always try sshin fisrt if found any creds.*
+*these creds also work in admin panel login `http://helpdesk.delivery.htb/scp/login.php` and initially i spend lot of time on admin panel for vulnerability but found nothing and then i tried to ssh in and it works so lesson here is that always try sshin first if found any creds.*

 *second message is also a important hint for root*